 - 3. Notwithstanding section 3.27 of this Agreement, smoking, vaporizing or consuming a cannabis product through means of inhalation is prohibited anywhere on the residence property whether inside or outside of a building.
-If you are uncertain of the boundaries of the residence property please see the definition of residence property in Part 1 of this Contract. - 4.
+If you are uncertain of the boundaries of the residence property please see the definition of residence property in Part 1 of this Contract. - a.
+Students who have a prescription from a medical doctor for the use of a cannabis product must obtain permission from Student Housing and Community Services if they wish to smoke, vaporize or consume a cannabis product through means of inhalation on residence property.
+Please meet with your Residence Life Manager for information about the process for obtaining such permission - 4.
 The possession or cultivation of cannabis plants in your accommodation or elsewhere on residence property is prohibited. - 5.
 Cannabis products must be stored: - a. in your private space in your bedroom.
 For example they cannot be stored in a shared fridge, freezer or cupboard; - b. with labels clearly indicating they contain cannabis; and - c. sealed in a container such that any smell is undetectable outside of your residence room or, in a shared room, by your roommates. - 6.
 Cannabis equipment must be stored: - a. in your private space in your bedroom.
 For example it cannot be stored in a cupboard or closet; - b. sealed in a container such that any smell is undetectable outside of your residence room or, in a shared room, by your roommates; and - c. with labelling clearly indicating it is used to prepare or consume cannabis; - 7.
 Failure to adhere to the provisions of this Contract with respect to cannabis may result in the assessment of standards points, the imposition of discretionary conditions, and/or eviction from residence.
 In particular failure to properly store or label a cannabis product or cannabis equipment leading to another person inadvertently consuming cannabis may result in eviction from residence.